1964 Rameswaram cyclone: Meteorological history

 On December 15, 1964, an area of low pressure was identified over the southern Andaman Sea.
 Remaining nearly stationary, a tropical wave soon interacted with the low and allowed the system to consolidate into a depression two days later.
 A large area of showers and thunderstorms covered much of the southern Bay of Bengal and Andaman Sea.
 On December 18, a ship with the callsign JMAG reported 45 km/h winds and a barometric pressure of 1005.5 mbar (hPa; 1005.5 mbar).
 Based on this report, the India Meteorological Department (IMD) classified the system as a deep depression.
 Over the following days, the system quickly intensified as it began moving slowly westward.
-By December 19, it became a severe cyclonic storm and soon acquired hurricane-force winds early on December 20 while near 5°N. The cyclone became one of only a handful of system to attain such an intensity close to the equator.
+By December 19, it became a severe cyclonic storm and soon acquired hurricane-force winds early on December 20 while near 5°N. The cyclone became one of only a handful of systems to attain such an intensity close to the equator.
 Moving more west-northwesterly, the cyclone continued to deepen as it approached southern India.
 On December 21, satellite imagery showed clouds from the storm covering an area roughly 965 km wide.
 Several prominent banding features were present, with one such feature, extending over 240 km crossing the equator while maintaining a cyclonic arc.
 Clouds associated with the cyclone extended as far as 485 km into the Southern Hemisphere.

 Several vessels encountered the storm, with one reporting 110 km/h winds early on December 22.
 That day winds along the coast of Ceylon increased; the storm accelerated during this time as well.
 Early on December 23, the cyclone struck the northern tip of Ceylon and turned back toward the west-northwest.
 According to an officer on Pamban Island, located between Ceylon and Southern India, the storm's eye was no more than 16 km wide.
 Based on satellite imagery, it was estimated that the storm had peak winds of 240 km/h, with gusts as high as 280 km/h.
 This ranked the system as a modern-day super cyclonic storm.
 Additionally, the IMD estimated its central pressure to have been, at most, 970 mbar (hPa; 970 mbar).
 The lowest observed pressure was 978 mbar in Mannar on the west coast of Ceylon.
 Weakening somewhat, the storm soon struck Tamil Nadu, south of Tondi.
 Once onshore, the cyclone rapidly weakened, becoming a depression before emerging over the Arabian Sea on December 24.
 The system degenerated into a remnant low later that day and dissipated over open waters on December 26.